JBuckwald/JBuckwald/README.md

+<h1 align="left"> Hi there 👋</h1>

-Chef turned developer with a passion for security & data structures.
+I'm Josh, a chef turned developer with a passion for security & data structures.

 ⚙️ I use daily: .py, .js, .html, .css

 💻 Full Tech Stack